EnergySage/pytest-quarantine/README.md

 A plugin for [pytest](https://github.com/pytest-dev/pytest) to manage expected test failures.

+**WIP**: This doesn't do anything yet.
+As of 11/2/2019, the plan is "any day now".

 ## Features

 Save the list of failing tests, so that they can be automatically marked as expected failures on future test runs.

 ### Why?

 You've got a test suite; nicely done!
 Unfortunately, for completely understandable reasons, a lot of the tests are failing.
 Someday, you and/or your team will get those tests to pass.
 For now, though, what you really want is to draw a line in the sand and avoid new test failures.
-Unfortunately, it's hard to tell when those are introduced because the test suite is already failing.
-You could get the test suite to pass by adding `pytest.mark.xfail` to the existing failures, but there are *so many* of them.
+Unfortunately, it's hard to tell when they're introduced because the test suite is already failing.
+You could get the test suite to pass by applying [`pytest.mark.xfail`](http://doc.pytest.org/en/latest/skipping.html#xfail) to the existing failures, but there are *so many* of them.

-With this plugin, you can save all of current failures to a file (the quarantine).
+With this plugin, you can save all of existing failures to a file (the quarantine).
 On future test runs, this plugin will automatically apply `pytest.mark.xfail` to the quarantined tests.
 Then, the test suite will pass, and any new failures will cause it to fail.

 ## Requirements